mridul037/mridul037/README.md

 **Quote of the hour:**

-A programming systems product takes about nine times as much effort as the component programs written separately for private use.
+Premature abstraction is as bad as premature optimization.

-~ Fred Brooks
+~ Luciano Ramalho
 <pre>

 </pre>